 There is still a question over whether the analysis is worthy of a full-update and refresh or whether the case for investment is compelling enough already.
 We are always keen to hear views on that

-Meanwhile, through specific follow-on discussion with users of the packs we will continue to work on this important agenda through various projects e.g. RAID and IAPT evaluations; developing community monitoring services for dementia patients; developing GP toolkits/checklists; developing monitoring frameworks for measuring (the success of) integration services etc…
+Meanwhile, through specific follow-on discussion with users of the packs we will continue to work on this important agenda through various projects e.g. 'Rapid Assessment Interface and Discharge' Service and IAPT evaluations; developing community monitoring services for dementia patients; developing GP toolkits/checklists; developing monitoring frameworks for measuring (the success of) integration services etc…

 We continue to look to find people, organisations and systems driven by the same determination to tackle the gap our work lays bare.
 We are always keen to make links and to find ways to take work forward so please get in contact if that is you via the contact us section.